The computer revolution is nearing its end.

 Computers used to be fairly simple — even for someone like me, who thinks a ball peen hammer is advanced technology.
-You sat down in front of your computer, you turned it on and then you went about the business of doing whatever you needed to do on your computer (which, in my case, consisted mostly of watching old pro wrestling videos on YouTube and bragging about my kids on Facebook).
+You sat down in front of your computer, you turned it on and then you went about the business of doing whatever you needed to do on your computer (which, in my case, consisted mostly of watching old pro wrestling videos on YouTube and arguing with people on Facebook).

 It’s not quite so simple these days.
 Seems as though everything you need or want to do on a computer these days first involves typing in some sort of password.
 You need a password to turn on your computer.
 You need a password to check your email.
 You need a password to log on to websites.
 I’m pretty sure you need a password to pull the plug on the computer — and if you don’t type it in correctly within three tries, you receive some sort of electronic shock.